 The end result is a unique flavor that (like licorice, or cilantro) appeals to a group of ardent fans.
 It adds interesting notes to a blend and a rich crema to espresso.

-Spicy, earthy, smoky, tobacco notes, wood notes, medium body, medium acidity.
+Spicy, earthy, smoky, sweet tobacco; creamy body, medium acidity.